Jmcgee01125/QuickSuite/QuickCompress/README.txt

 		Useful if you're commonly encoding long videos and trying to fit it into a small filesize without giant compression blocks.
 		Note that you can still use webm on the fly if the bitrate is below WarnForLowDetailThresholdMP4 UseNVENC - Uses the nvenc encoder on the GPU instead of a CPU encoder.
 MUCH faster, but not available for all systems (default: 1).
-		QuickCompress runs a check when starting if UseNVENC=1.
-This takes a couple seconds, but prevents crashing.
+		QuickCompress runs a check when starting if UseNVENC=1, to prevent an abnormal crash.